Oleksandr Korniychuk

-Korniychuk was the member of the Central Committee of the Soviet Communist Party (1952–1972) and the Chairman of the Supreme Soviet of the Ukrainian Soviet Socialist Republic (1947–1953, 1959–1972).
+Korniychuk served as the head of the People's Commissariat for Foreign Affairs of the Ukrainian SSR from 1943 to 1945.
+He was also a member of the Central Committee of the Communist Party of the Soviet Union (1952–1972), and the chairman of the Supreme Soviet of the Ukrainian Soviet Socialist Republic (1947–1953; 1959–1972).

 Biography

+Early life

-Oleksandr Yevdokymovych Korniychuk was born in Khrystynivka, Kiev Governorate, into a family of a railroad worker.
-At the age of 15 he started working at a railroad carriage repair works.
-In 1924 Korniychuk enrolled into the Kyiv University (then known as the Kiev Institute of People's Education).
-After the graduation in 1929 he went to work in the Odessa and Kiev film studios, mainly as a script-writer.
+Oleksandr Yevdokymovych Korniychuk was born in Khrystynivka, Kiev Governorate, into a family of a railroad workers.
+At the age of 15, he started working at a railroad carriage repair works.
+In 1924 Korniychuk enrolled into the Kiev University (then known as the Kiev Institute of People's Education).
+After the graduation in 1929, he went to work in the Odessa and Kiev film studios, mainly as a script-writer.
 His debut play On the Edge (1929) examined the role of a man of arts in the new Socialist society.
-In the late 1920s - early 1930s Korniychuk was an active propagator of internationalism, strictly opposing the local National Communist movement in the Ukrainian literature, led by Mykola Khvylovy.
+From the late 1920s to early 1930s, Korniychuk was an active propagator of internationalism, strictly opposing the local National Communist movement in the Ukrainian literature, led by Mykola Khvylovy.

+Literary career

-In 1933 came out the first significant play by Korniychuk, Death of the Squadron, endorsing the heroic tale of a Bolshevik Black Sea Fleet unit who chose to sink their ships so as not to be taken by the Germans (later revealed to be nothing more than a romantic revolutionary myth).
+In 1933, the first significant play by Korniychuk, Death of the Squadron, came out, endorsing the heroic tale of a Bolshevik Black Sea Fleet unit who chose to sink their ships so as not to be taken by the Germans (later revealed to be nothing more than a romantic revolutionary myth).
 The play impressed Pavel Postyshev, who became the 'local prodigys mentor.
 Platon Krechet followed in 1934, its central character representing the 'new Soviet intelligentsia', driven by "humanism and justice-seeking".
 The 1937 play Pravda is credited for being the first one to introduce the character of Lenin to the Soviet theatre stage.

-Both Nikita Khrushchev and Lazar Kaganovich recommended the young author to Stalin and in 1938 the Soviet leader met the playwright at the Kremlin.
+Both Nikita Khrushchev and Lazar Kaganovich recommended the young author to Stalin and in 1938, the Soviet leader met the playwright at the Kremlin.
 Soon Korniychuk's plays were translated into most of the Soviet republics' languages and started to be produced by theatres all over the country.
-In 1939 came out what in retrospect is regarded by Russian critics as Korniychuk's strongest work, the 5-act drama Bogdan Khmelnitsky, telling the story of the 17th-century national movement in the Ukraine which resulted in the country's unification with Russia.
+In 1939 came out what in retrospect is regarded by Russian critics as Korniychuk's strongest work, the 5-act drama Bogdan Khmelnitsky, telling the story of the 17th-century national movement in Ukraine which resulted in the country's unification with Russia.
 His 1941 pro-collectivisation farcical comedy In the Steppes of Ukraine became popular with both the general public and Stalin himself, who in a personal letter informed the author: "Comrade Korneychuk.
 Just read your play In the Steppes of Ukraine.
 Laughed heartily.
 I.Stalin".
 Korniychuk continued in the same vein with Please Come to Zvonkovoye (1946), The Kalinov Grove (1950) and Over Dnieper (1960).

+In 1934, at the First Congress of the Soviet Union of Writers Korniychuk was elected a member of its chairmanship board.
+The same year, he became the leader of the Ukrainian SSR Union of Writers (1934–1941, 1946–1953).